Home » Cricket » Top 12 Young Emerging Batsmen (Young Cricketers), Who are the Future of the Indian Cricket Team?

 (Credit: Getty Images)

 Back to his recent performances.
-We all know the Rajasthan Royals spent a tough season in IPL 2025, but Jurel made 333 runs at 156.33 SR, lifting the Rajasthan Royals thrice in the run chase.
-His best IPL performance to date came with a score of 70 against the Punjab Kings.
-In this game, Jurel dominates against Omarzai’s short balls.
+We all know the Rajasthan Royals spent a tough season in IPL 2025.
+But Jurel made 333 runs at 156.33 SR, lifting the Rajasthan Royals thrice in the run chase.

 We have more to tell about one of the best young Indian cricketers.
 Jurel isn’t only a batsman; he’s the future gloveman of Indian test cricket alongside Pant.
 He is not superhuman, so he also has weaknesses.
 Against Spin got into trouble a lot, so he needs to work on this.

-One of the best young Indian cricketers, Jurel isn’t only a batsman; he’s the future gloveman of Indian test cricket alongside Pant.
+One of the best young Indian cricketers, Jurel, isn’t only a batsman.
+He’s the future gloveman of Indian test cricket alongside Pant.
 We are waiting for his debut in the ODIs as well for the Indian team.

 MetricsResults